riceset/Philosophers/README.md

 ## Summary
 > <i>Philosophers is a 42 school project designed around Edsger Dijkstra's famous dining philosophers problem.
 For this project, we must learn about concurrent</i>
 > <i>programming.
-For the project's mandatory part, we must find a solution to the problem using only threads and mutexes.
-For the bonus part, we must create a second</i>
+Here, we must find a solution to the problem using only threads and mutexes.</i>
-> <i>program that uses processes and semaphores.</i>

 ## Organizing data